 This the fourth Chief Public Health Officer’s Report developed to meet the requirements of Section 23 of the South Australian Public Health Act, 2011 (the Act) and reports on:

 - progress on the implementation of the State Public Health Plan

 - the administration of the Act.

-The Chief Public Health Officer’s Report 2014-2016 is comprised of four linked parts:
+The Chief Public Health Officer’s Report 2014-2016 is comprised of three linked parts:

 The report is an interactive and linked PDF to the other parts below.

 Throughout the report are links to statistical tables, figures and maps which are held in the Chief Public Health Officer’s Report Data Compendium (PDF 3.5MB

 3. Compendium of Case Studies, Research and Achievements

 Summaries of many case studies and feature stories are highlighted in this report.
 The Compendium of Case Studies, Research and Achievements (PDF 2.31MB) comprises these in full and showcase the breadth of public health action in South Australia.